 This male enhancer provides results that are often seen within several days.
 Renowned physician and herbal expert Dr. Ray Sahelian, M.D., author of Natural Sex Boosters, has discovered a combination of exotic herbs from the Amazon jungle, India, China, Malaysia, and Africa, that support healthy desire and performance, as well as to simply enhance sexual pleasure.
 Passion Rx provides a natural solution for those looking for an alternative to synthetic drugs.

-The potent herbal extracts in Passion Rx include Ashwagandha, Aspallum purificata, Catuaba, Cnidium,
+The potent herbal extracts in this product are Ashwagandha, Aspallum purificata, Catuaba, Cnidium,

 Coleus forskohlii, Damiana,